Why Do Soccer Players Exchange Jerseys? - NewsBreak

 Projected Starting Lineup for US Vs. England

-This article may have Spanish-language video from our Telemundo sister station.
-Get the latest World Cup news in Spanish from Telemundo. officially arrived -- England vs. the United States.
+Officially arrived -- England vs. the United States.
 The Three Lions kicked off Group B by dismantling Iran 6-2 on Monday.
-In a true team effort, five different players...
+In a true team effort, five different players got on the scoreboard to give England a promising start to their tournament.
+Meanwhile, the U.S. are still looking for their first win after tying Wales 1-1.

 Comments / 0